EndlesNights/daynightlights/README.md

 ### Description
 Day Night Lights module for Foundry VTT - A controller for adding a secondary light options that will automatically update to when changing between day &amp; night lighting conditions.
+Deveoplment and support for this modual have come to an end, as of Foundry 0.7.X, the core software now possess a feature that this mod was providing.

 ## Installation
 ### Method 1